 If I could pull a thread that has woven its way through aspects of my life, kasuri would be one of them.
 And every so often, it tugs at me wanting me to unravel its origin.
 Maybe it started in Chicago in the early 80s when Nana Sullivan visited my store the Weaving Workshop with armloads of Japanese country clothes.
 She was just home from studying in Japan, finishing her field work in cultural anthropology, and had fallen for this indigo-and-white garb.
 From her, I started my small, at that time affordable, collection and bought my first yukata (summer kimono).

-This month, ClothRoads received a few kasuri cloths available in the store now.
 The thread began tugging again.
 I re-read the chapter on “Ai” (Japanese word for indigo) from Indigo: The Color that Changed the World (Thames & Hudson, Inc., 2013.)
 According to the ai calendar, polygonum tinctorum grown in the Awa region on the island of Shikoku, Japan, March is time to sow the indigo seeds.
 Author Catherine Legrand writes, “On an auspicious day in the ancient Japanese calendar, when the swallows return from the southernmost tip of the archipelago, Osamu Nii, the man in charge of the ai and his son Yuji sow the indigo seeds harvested from last years’ flowers.”
 It’s March now, vernal equinox–an auspicious time.
 What’s known the world over as traditional cotton indigo-and-white kasuri stems from this region.

 Kasuri What’s What